intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 ---
 ## 6. Run Jobs on K8s
-In the following part, we will illustrate four ways to submit and run BigDL Orca applications on K8s.
+In the following part, we will illustrate three ways to submit and run BigDL Orca applications on K8s.

 * Use `python` command
 * Use `spark-submit`
-* Use Kubernetes Deployment (with Conda Archive)
-* Use Kubernetes Deployment (with Integrated Image)
+* Use Kubernetes Deployment

 You can choose one of them based on your preference or cluster settings.